annamalai-muthiah/Machine.Learning/Tier.1.Predictive.Modeling.md

 ### Cross-Validation
 If you want to avoid over-fitting the model during the training phase, there is a neat approach called "Cross-Validation (CV)".
-The principle of cross-validation is to randomly divide the data in to "m" more or less equally sized data fragments (The value of m" is chosen by the user.
+The principle of cross-validation is to randomly divide the dataset in to "m" roughly equally-sized data fragments (The value of "m" is chosen by the user.
 The name of the cross-validation approach is then called M-fold CV).
 The process uses use m-1 data fragments to train the model and then the trained model is tested on the one remaining data fragment to measure the degree of fit for the model.
-This process is then repeated by cycling through every data fragment and averaging the degrees of fits of the model across all those fragments.
+This process is then repeated by cycling through every data fragment and averaging the degrees of fits of the model across all those test fragments.
 In this way, since the model is subjected to rigorous training, we would avoid over-fitting the model and the true accuracy of the model is measured by averaging the model's performance on the various test data fragments.

 Additional programming notes:
-1. CVlm() is the function to carry out linear model cross validation present in the R code package, DAAG
+1. CVlm() is the function to carry out linear model cross validation.
+CVlm() is present in the R code package, DAAG
 2. The "form.lm" argument in CVlm() stands for linear model formula
 3. "m" stands for the number of folds of cross validation the user desires.
 4. The output shows the overall ANOVA table displaying significance of the different variables, the observations used in the different test data fragments (also called "folds"), mean sum of square of errors/residuals for each test data fragment and overall performance, that is, average mean sum of square of errors across all the folds.
 5. The CV plot shows how well the linear model predicted a1 values matched with the actual a1 values.
 The closer the points are to the 45 degree line, closer are the predictions to the actual values.
-Based on the plot generated, there is a lot of disparity between predictions and actual values.
+Based on the plot generated, there is a lot of disparity between predicted and actual a1 values.

 ```r